-Check your fridge on a regular basis on the back, when you smell and/or see yellow powder DO NOT USE THE FRIDGE because it leaked ammonia and can cause a fire when switched on, visit a dealer or call a mobile RV tech.
+Check your fridge on a regular basis on the back, when you smell and/or see yellow powder DO NOT USE THE FRIDGE because it leaked ammonia and hydrogen (The hydrogen is colorless) this can cause a fire when switched on, visit a dealer or call a mobile RV tech.

 What a fridge fire looks like; (Facebook post 6/11/2020)